 I am genetically blessed with a thick and wavy texture.
 I love how they complement my other love, which is being decked up in sarees.
 I love how messy and bountiful my hair is; hence, despite being a fan of short hairstyles, I cannot bring myself to cut off my long strands.

-I did not change my dressing style or make-up because of my hair.
-My dressing changed after coming back to Calcutta.
+I did not change my dressing style or makeup because of my hair.
+My dressing changed after I came back to Calcutta.
 I fell in love with traditional clothes and how my hair complements my love for sarees.

 There’s a small brand called Moxa, which specialises in handmade skin and hair care products.
 I use their keratin range to mitigate my frizziness while keeping it ultra-soft.
 I use their ayurvedic hair oil/ coconut oil twice/ thrice a week before shampoo and their hair regrowth serum to my roots near my parting area.